batuhanozcan1605/pursuits_privacy_policy/privacy-policy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise defined in this Privacy Policy.

 Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
-The information that we request will be retained by us and used as described in this privacy policy.
+In Pursuits app, we do not need any personal information.
+We only collect anonymous feedbacks.
+In the future updates, an e-mail might going to be required for authentication.
-The app does use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you which are AdMob and RevenueCat.

 Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.